Narcine brasiliensis: Description

 They have an electroreceptor system located on the ventral part of their body that is sensitive to low frequency, they use this in order to search for prey.
-The system is composed of many sensory units, known as Ampullae of Lorenzini, these are connected to the environment and the nervous system through external pores and canals by nerves and fibers (Wosnick 2018).
-What is special about this species, is they have electric organs that can generate an average voltage about 0.35 mV (Macesic 2008).
+The system is composed of many sensory units, known as Ampullae of Lorenzini, these are connected to the environment and the nervous system through external pores and canals by nerves and fibers.
+What is special about this species, is they have electric organs that can generate an average voltage about 0.35 mV.
 The organs are located in their pectoral fins and they are noticeable when you look at the ray from the frontal few.
-The lobules have hexagonal faces and they show their shape through the skin (Olfers 1831).
-The size and number of the cells in the electric organs are higher in adults than in embryos/newborns, this causes the newborns to generate weaker electric organ discharge (Macesic 2008), which makes them more vulnerable to predators.
+The lobules have hexagonal faces and they show their shape through the skin.
+The size and number of the cells in the electric organs are higher in adults than in embryos/newborns, this causes the newborns to generate weaker electric organ discharge, which makes them more vulnerable to predators.

-Not much is known about their life cycle, but what is known is they have a very long surviving capacity and a low natural mortality rate.
-Natural meaning death by predators, most of them die from anthropogenic causes which is discussed in later sections.
+Not much is known about their life cycle, but what is known is they have a very long surviving capacity and a low natural mortality rate (natural meaning death by predators, most of them die from anthropogenic causes which is discussed in later sections).